Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/Configuration.md

 ## Add a custom policy to the pipeline

-Azure SDKs provides a way to add policies to the pipeline at three positions, `PerCall`, `PerTry`, and `BeforeTranspor`.
+Azure SDKs provides a way to add policies to the pipeline at three positions, `PerCall`, `PerTry`, and `BeforeTransport`.

 - `PerCall` policies run once per request